All of Calgary's NEWEST restaurants right in one place.

 Opening in Inglewood.

 The American fast food chain Freddy's is coming to Calgary.
-Expect burgers, shakes, and malts, plus some fun signature foods like cheese curds and their turtle frozen custard.
+Expect burgers, shakes, and melts, plus some fun signature foods like cheese curds and their turtle frozen custard.

 This UK based dessert place serves Italian style desserts.
 Think gelato, croffles, cake and mocktails.